What is Phenytek?

 porphyria (a genetic enzyme disorder that causes symptoms affecting the skin or nervous system); or

-You may have thoughts about suicide while taking this medicine.
-Your doctor will need to check your progress at regular visits while you are using phenytoin.
+Some people have thoughts about suicide while taking Phenytek.
+Your doctor will need to check your progress at regular visits.
 Your family or other caregivers should also be alert to changes in your mood or symptoms.

 Seizure control is very important during pregnancy.
-Do not start or stop taking this medicine without your doctor's advice if you are pregnant.
-Phenytoin may cause harm to an unborn baby, but having a seizure during pregnancy could harm both mother and baby.
+Do not start or stop taking Phenytek without your doctor's advice if you are pregnant.
+Phenytek may harm an unborn baby, but having a seizure during pregnancy could harm both mother and baby.
 Tell your doctor right away if you become pregnant while taking this medicine.

 Store at room temperature away from moisture, light, and heat.